mousepawmedia/devdocs/network/source/network/harbormaster_jenkins.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Aside from code builds, Jenkins also rebuilds our live Sphinx documentation.
-As soon as a change is made to any documentation files on a repository's ``master`` branch, Jenkins rebuilds the documentation and publishes it to `mousepawmedia.net/docs <https://www.mousepawmedia.net/docs>`_ or `mousepawmedia.net/help <https://www.mousepawmedia.net/help>`_, as appropriate.
+As soon as a change is made to any documentation files on a repository's ``devel`` branch, Jenkins rebuilds the documentation and publishes it to `mousepawmedia.net/docs <https://www.mousepawmedia.net/docs>`_ or `mousepawmedia.net/help <https://www.mousepawmedia.net/help>`_, as appropriate.